rmuell9/rmmueller.com/content/about/index.md

 ### About Me

 My main interest right now is Pure Mathematics.
 I am focusing on the subfields of [Differential Geometry](https://en.wikipedia.org/wiki/Differential_geometry) and [Topology](https://en.wikipedia.org/wiki/Topology).
-However I am not yet commited to any graduate program pipelines.
+However I am not yet committed to any graduate program pipelines.

 When I need a break, I'm also into philosophy and building interesting things (some on my [GitHub](https://github.com/rmuell9)).